 Best universities in London

 Best universities in Paris

 Best universities in South Korea

 Best universities in Hong Kong

 Best universities in Singapore

 If you want to see more of some of these top university cities, we will be sharing one a day on our Instagram page for the next week.
-If you want to share images of your university city and why you think it is the best, use #BestUniCity2018 so we can see and share them too.
+If you want to share images of your university city and tell us why you think it is the best, use #BestUniCity2018 so that we can see and share them, too.